cannonerd/testExample/README.md

 },
 ~~~

 The timeout is set to prevent the tests running forever.
 The thing to know, is that this general timeout can be overwritten in the tests.
-The timeouts in Appium tests work in 3 different layers, so keeping track of which timeout is applied is important.
+The timeouts in Appium work in 3 different layers, so keeping track of which timeout is applied is important.
 The usePromises feature of Appium I haven't got working yet to my complete puzzlement, so just leave it there and wait for an update to this blogpost when I have figured it out.

-The next steps are the platform dependent settings.
-So iOs would be added in the same manner as Android.
+The next steps are the platform dependent settings. iOs would be added in the same manner as Android.

 ~~~
 android: {